japila-books/spark-sql-internals/docs/spark-sql-SQLExecution.md

 spark.sql.execution.id
 ----

-Actions of a structured query are executed using <<withNewExecutionId, SQLExecution.withNewExecutionId>> static method that sets <<spark.sql.execution.id, spark.sql.execution.id>> as Spark Core's link:spark-sparkcontext-local-properties.adoc#setLocalProperty[local property] and "stitches" different Spark jobs as parts of one structured query action (that you can then see in web UI's link:spark-sql-webui.adoc[SQL tab]).
+Actions of a structured query are executed using <<withNewExecutionId, SQLExecution.withNewExecutionId>> static method that sets <<spark.sql.execution.id, spark.sql.execution.id>> as Spark Core's spark-sparkcontext-local-properties.md#setLocalProperty[local property] and "stitches" different Spark jobs as parts of one structured query action (that you can then see in web UI's spark-sql-webui.md[SQL tab]).

 [TIP]
 ====
-Use link:spark-SparkListener.adoc#onOtherEvent[SparkListener] to listen to link:spark-sql-SQLListener.adoc#SparkListenerSQLExecutionStart[SparkListenerSQLExecutionStart] events and know the execution ids of structured queries that have been executed in a Spark SQL application.
+Use spark-SparkListener.md#onOtherEvent[SparkListener] to listen to spark-sql-SQLListener.md#SparkListenerSQLExecutionStart[SparkListenerSQLExecutionStart] events and know the execution ids of structured queries that have been executed in a Spark SQL application.

 [source, scala]
 ----